 The assistant didn’t move.
 He was frozen in shock and fear, and it showed on his face.
 His petrification almost made him forget his agony.
 Almost.

 “Yes, Professor Ramirez.”
-Reid hurried from the room.
+Reid hurried from the room, feeling slight shame when his voice broke.

 Professor Ramirez stood alone in his lab for a full minute before bending down to put his chair back in place.
 He glanced at the spilled contents of the DE-23 compound.
 It was a thick substance.
 He’d have to clean it up, but later.
 He was too close to completion of the greatest creation man was ever going to see.